ankumar/Programming-machine-learning/README.md

 ## Leaderboards, Benchmarks & Evaluations

 We don't know how to measure LLM abilities well.
 Most tests are groups of multiple choice questions, tasks, or trivia - they don't represent real world uses well, they are subject to gaming & results are impacted by prompt design in unknown ways.
 Or they use human preference.
-non-trivial / Taxonomy in real-world / Starting with clear domains
+Non-trivial / Taxonomy in real-world / Starting with clear domains
-language
+Language
-coding
+Coding
 Multimodal (images and video)
 Common LLM workloads
 Agent, Reasoning, Chat, RAG, few-shot benchmark,